 - Send Port

-Yeah your guess is right, Receive port where we receive request and send port where we send request but what is message box and Orchestration.
+Yeah your guess is right, Receive port is where we receive the request, and send port is where we send the request but what is the message box and Orchestration?

-First if we talk about flow of execution.
-Message reach at receive port through adapter we configure, it reaches here as we configure it’s receive location and adapter.
-Then it goes through pipeline toward message box.
-From message box, message is sent to the port subscribe for this message.
+First, if we talk about the flow of execution.
+The message reaches receive port through the adapter we configure, it reaches here as we configure its receive location and adapter.
+Then it goes through the pipeline toward the message box.
+From the message box, the message is sent to the port subscribe for this message.
 It can be more than one port.
-Message is published in message box to all recipients.
-As port is identified, message is sent to orchestration for the port and again come back to message box and then send port’s map and pipeline.
-Finally adapter send message where it should go.
+The message is published in the message box to all recipients.
+As the port is identified, the message is sent to orchestration for the port and again comes back to the message box and then sends the port’s map and pipeline.
+Finally, the adapter sends a message about where it should go.
 Maps are optional, it is according to need.
-Pipeline is compulsory, but few built-in pipeline are available and you can use them if you do not want to do anything in pipelines.
+A pipeline is compulsory, but few built-in pipelines are available and you can use them if you do not want to do anything in pipelines.

 Message box is simply we can say a SQL Server Database.
 Here we define the message arrive should be sent to which port.
 Message arrived with unique signature; we call it message namespace.
 This namespace should be unique in subscription.
 It helps the BizTalk to transport message to correct location.
 There is the other type of subscription of message and also untyped messages that are routed on the basis of data that contain but those are beyond scope of overview.